intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 # Introduction

-Jon Postel's robustness principle has shaped the way that many interoperable systems are designed.
+Jon Postel's robustness principle has been hugely influential in shaping the design of the Internet.
 As stated in IAB RFC 1958 {{?PRINCIPLES=RFC1958}}, the robustness principle advises to:

 > Be strict when sending and tolerant when receiving.
 Implementations must follow specifications precisely when sending to the network, and tolerate faulty input from the network.
 When in doubt, discard faulty input silently, without returning an error message unless this is required by the specification.

-The robustness principle has been hugely influential in shaping the design of the Internet and systems that use Internet protocols.
+This simple statement captures a significant concept in the design of interoperable systems.
 Many consider the application of the robustness principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

 Time and experience shows that negative consequences to interoperability accumulate over time if an implementations apply the robustness principle.
-This problem originates from an assumption implicit in the priciple that it is not possible to affect change in a system the size of the Internet.
+This problem originates from an assumption implicit in the principle that it is not possible to affect change in a system the size of the Internet.
 That is, the idea that once a protocol specification is published, changes that might require existing implementations to change are not feasible.

-Many of the shortcomings that could lead to applications of the robustness principle are avoided for protocols under active maintenance.
+Many problems that might lead to applications of the robustness principle are avoided for protocols under active maintenance.
 Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocols.
 A community that takes an active role in the maintenance of protocols can greatly reduce and even eliminate opportunities to apply the robustness principle.

 There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
 This document serves primarily as a record